Embryology: Vertebrate and invertebrate embryology

-As of today, human embryology is taught as a cornerstone subject in medical schools, as well as in biology and zoology programs at both an undergraduate and graduate level.

 History

 Ancient Egypt

 Knowledge of the placenta goes back at least to ancient Egypt, where it was viewed as the seat of the soul.
 There was an Egyptian official with the title Opener of the Kings Placenta.
 An Egyptian text from the time of Akhenaten said that a human originates from the egg that grows in women.

 Ancient Asia

 Various interpretations of embryology have existed in Asia throughout history.
 Included in the ancient Indian tradition of Ayurveda is garbhasharir or the study of embryology, which refers to conceptions of embryology from antiquity.
 Descriptions of the amniotic sac appear in the Bhagavad Gita, Bhagavata Purana, and the Sushruta Samhita.
 One of the Upanishads known as the Garbhopanisaḍ states that the embryo is "like water in the first night, in seven nights it is like a bubble, at the end of half a month it becomes a ball.
 At the end of a month it is hardened, in two months the head is formed".
 In Indian literature, the start of consciousness in an embryo is not clearly defined.
 Some scriptures state that it is active at conception, while others suggest that consciousness begins in the seventh to ninth month of fetal development.
 Many South Asian traditions, including some Tibetan traditions, believe that the fetus has conscious experiences towards the end of its development.

-The development of the human embryo is mentioned in the ancient Buddhist text of Garbhāvakrāntisūtra (1st-4th century CE).
+The development of the human embryo is mentioned in the ancient Buddhist text of Garbhāvakrāntisūtra (1st–4th century CE).
 It mentions the human gestation period of 38 days.
 The text describes embryonic development in first three weeks as a liquid part of yogurt and the differentiation of body parts such as arms, leg, feet and head in the third month.